 - Reduce the risk of stroke

-In patients with clinically evident coronary heart disease, Atorvastatin calcium tablets are indicated to:
+In adult patients with clinically evident coronary heart disease, Atorvastatin calcium tablet is indicated to:

 - Reduce the risk of non-fatal myocardial infarction

 - Reduce the risk of fatal and non-fatal stroke